Get outside with the family at local pumpkin patches, corn mazes and other Halloween fun in Chehalis, Centralia and throughout Lewis County.

 3415 Jackson Highway

 Willy Tee’s Pumpkin Patch is nestled on a picturesque, sixth-generation farm in Chehalis.
-The family fun is open Friday to Sunday from 10:00 a.m. to dusk.
-The wide variety of pumpkins and gourds are .35 cents per pound including traditional Jack O’ Lanterns, Cinderella pumpkins, pie and white pumpkins.
+The family fun is open Friday to Sunday from 10 a.m. to dusk.
+The wide variety of pumpkins and gourds are .35 cents per pound, including traditional Jack O’ Lanterns, Cinderella pumpkins, pie and white pumpkins.

-Kids will love feeding the farm animals and parents will enjoy all the wonderful photo opportunities.
+Kids will love feeding the farm animals, and parents will enjoy all the fantastic photo opportunities.
 Find something handmade to decorate for the seasons in the craft booth.
-When he’s available get a custom caricature for the kids, free of charge.
+When he’s available, get a custom caricature for the kids, free of charge.
 “It’s just something I’ve always enjoyed doing,” says Owner Bill Teitzel.

 Extra Halloween Fun

-Lewis County is full of fall fun at farms and events.
+Lewis County is full of fall fun at farms and local businesses.
 Try something new or create a family tradition.
-Celebrate in the beauty of the changing season at fantastic local pumpkin patches and fall events.
+Celebrate the beauty of the changing season at fantastic local pumpkin patches and fall events.